How to Butterfly (Spatchcock) a Whole Turkey or Chicken

 Instructions

-- With the bird breast-side down and the open end of the bird closest to you, grab the end of the backbone.
+- With the bird breast-side down and the open end of the bird closest to you, grab the end of the spine.
 Using the shears, cut down either side of the backbone and remove.
+This step is easier with a chicken's backbone, as it is smaller than a turkey’s.

 - There’s a soft, white, almost transparent piece of cartilage down the center that joins a bone.
 The best way to remove this is to cut either side so you can grab a hold of it and then cut around it.
 Just keep cutting away fat around it and pulling.

-- Flip the chicken over skin side up and with the palm of your hand, press down on the center to flatten the bird.
+- Flip the bird over (breast side up) and with the palm of your hand, press down on the center to flatten the bird.
 You may hear a pop.

 - The chicken is ready to be cooked whole, but if you want, you can cut the bird in half to portion it out.
 To do this, use a large chef’s knife and cut down the center.